-As with humans, diabetes is common in dogs as well.
-However, while there is little evidence to suggest that dogs get Type 2 Diabetes, they can develop Type 1 which means that their bodies cannot generate enough insulin to keep the blood sugar amount in check.
+Diabetes isn't a disease that affects just humans - dogs can have diabetes, as well.
+While there is little evidence to suggest that dogs get Type 2 Diabetes, they can develop Type 1, which means that their bodies cannot generate enough insulin to keep their blood sugar levels in check.

 Recognizing the Symptoms of Diabetes

-There are a number of symptoms that your dog will display if they have diabetes which includes the following;
+There are a number of symptoms that your dog will display if they he or she has diabetes.
+These symptoms include:

 - Accidents in the Home

-There is an increase in urination which may lead housetrained dogs to start urinating in places where they were warned away from before.
-Vomiting, depression or lethargy are late-stage symptoms of diabetes, but only through medical tests will it be determined that your dog has diabetes.
+There may also be an increase in urination, which may cause housetrained dogs to start urinating in places where they were warned away from before.
+Vomiting, depression or lethargy are late-stage symptoms of diabetes, but only through medical tests will it be determined that your dog has this disease.

 Treatment for Diabetes

-Your dog will have to have a strict diet that regulates the calorie intake and helps stabilize the blood sugar levels so that will not spike as high when the dog is consuming food.
-While the ideal diet has yet to be discovered, feeding you dog plenty of fiber helps in that it slows down the intake levels of sugar and helps the dog feel fuller after eating.
+Your dog will have to have a strict diet that regulates his or her caloric intake and helps stabilize the blood sugar levels so they do not spike as high when the dog is consuming food.
+While the ideal diet has yet to be discovered, feeding your dog plenty of fiber helps because it slows down the intake levels of sugar and helps the dog feel fuller after eating.

-Exercise will not only keep your dog in shape, but will also help regulate the blood sugar amount in the body.
-It is important that your dog gets exercise on a daily basis which can include walking, jogging with your dog, or simply playing for fifteen minutes or so per day depending on what your vet says will be helpful.
+Exercise will not only keep your dog in shape, but will also help regulate the amount of blood sugar in the body.
+It is important that your dog gets exercise on a daily basis, which can include walking, jogging with your dog, or simply playing for fifteen minutes or so per day depending on what your vet says will be helpful.
 Remember that exercise will also assist in helping your dog lose excess weight.

 You will need to work with your vet to ensure the best plan for your dog.
-By keeping their blood sugar levels in check, your dog should live a normal, healthy life which means that you and your dog will spend many happy years together even with the presence of diabetes.
+By keeping their blood sugar levels regulated, your dog should live a normal, healthy life which means that you and your pet will spend many happy years together, even with the presence of diabetes.